 - Dressings and sauces are usually high in sugar.
 Make your own so you know what’s going into them.
 Balsamic vinegar and olive oil can make a simple, tasty salad dressing.

 - Choose options such as dates, pure maple syrup (not the stuff with sugar added!), or honey as a sugar substitute for baking.
-Also ensure there are protein/fat-based foods in the recipes, such as nuts or seeds.
-This will lower the glycaemic index of the food and slow down the release of sugar into your body.
-You can also try keto-style baking recipes which are high in fat and low in carbohydrates (such as this keto cheese and bacon bread).
+Also, ensure there are protein- or fat-based foods in the recipes, such as nuts or seeds.
+This will lower the food’s glycaemic index and slow the release of sugar into your body.
+You can also try keto-style baking recipes, which are high in fat and low in carbohydrates (such as this keto cheese and bacon bread).

 - If you’re struggling with sugar addiction, find out how to curb your sugar cravings naturally